 As a filmmaker, he has produced award-winning shorts such as Papa Machete, Dolfun, and Swimming in Your Skin Again that have screened at film festivals such as Sundance, BlackStar, TIFF, Sheffield and more.
 More recently, he co-directed the short film Drowning by Sunrise for The Intercept, and produced T, the 2020 winner of the Golden Bear for Best Short Film at Berlinale.
 Prior to this, Jeffers was a journalist with The Miami Herald, whose writing has also appeared in outlets such as American Way and Ocean Drive.

-Jeffers is currently in development on two feature-length projects: he is co-writing and producing Arc, a social realist science fiction set in inner-city Miami, which has been supported by the Sundance Institute Screenwriting Intensive, the Sundance Institute Talent Forum, SFFILM and Cinereach; and he is also directing The First Plantation, a documentary on the fight for reparations in Barbados, which has been supported by Doc Society, ITVS, JustFilms/Ford Foundation, Field of Vision, the Threshold Fund, and the Southern Documentary Fund.
+Jeffers is currently in development on two feature-length projects: he is co-writing and producing Arc, a social realist science fiction set in inner-city Miami, which has been supported by the Sundance Institute Directors and Screenwriters Lab, SFFILM and Cinereach; and he is also directing The First Plantation (working title), a documentary on the fight for reparations in Barbados, which has been supported by Doc Society, JustFilms/Ford Foundation, ITVS, Sundance Institute, Field of Vision, the Threshold Fund, and the Southern Documentary Fund.